 - The same as type 1 (3P’s, Fatigue, blurred vision, sores, numbness), but not commonly weight loss.

 - Patients usually are Obese or overweight.

-- No Diabetic Ketoacidosis despite that, the patient is also susceptible to common under no control of blood sugar levels.“Think about it: heart disease and Diabetes, which accounts for more deaths in the USA and worldwide than everything else combined, are completely preventable by making comprehensive lifestyle changes.
+- No Diabetic Ketoacidosis despite that, the patient is also susceptible to common under no control of blood sugar levels.“Think about it: heart disease and diabetes, which accounts for more deaths in the USA and worldwide, can be completely preventable by making comprehensive lifestyle changes.
 Without drug or surgery.”
 Said Dr /Dean Ornish, Cardiologist and health advocate.
 And this approach we will discuss in one of our coming articles 😉.

 When a study performed past March 2019 for applied nursing researches on young diabetic women; It concluded three important themes:

 - Frustration and stigma lead to the inability of the patient to follow up.

 - Social support improved the detachment of care.